docker/docs/_vendor/github.com/docker/cli/docs/reference/run.md

 ---

 Docker runs processes in isolated containers.
 A container is a process which runs on a host.
 The host may be local or remote.
-When an you execute `docker run`, the container process that runs is isolated in that it has its own file system, its own networking, and its own isolated process tree separate from the host.
+When you execute `docker run`, the container process that runs is isolated in that it has its own file system, its own networking, and its own isolated process tree separate from the host.